 What are Bloodborne Pathogens?

 Bloodborne pathogens are infectious microorganisms found in human blood.
-They’re commonly transmitted through contact with body fluids like saliva, semen, infected blood, vaginal fluids, among others.
-Contact with these body fluids can lead to life-threatening infectious disease.
+They’re commonly transmitted through contact with body fluids like saliva, semen, infected blood, and vaginal fluids.
+Contact with these body fluids can lead to life-threatening infectious diseases.

 What Is the Most Common Bloodborne Pathogen in Healthcare?